-This zone is intended to provide a mixture of low density residential uses which will serve as a transition between the more intensely developed suburban neighborhoods and the Rural Service Area.
+The intent of the Expansion Area Residential 1 zone is to provide a mixture of low density residential uses which will serve as a transition between the more intensely developed suburban neighborhoods and the Rural Service Area.

-The intent of the Expansion Area Residential 2 Zone is to provide a mixture of residential uses and housing types, to allow density transfer from areas which should not be developed, and to provide for well designed neighborhoods.
+The intent of the Expansion Area Residential 2 zone is to provide a mixture of residential uses and housing types, to allow density transfer from areas which should not be developed, and to provide for well designed neighborhoods.